- 9 min. read

 How to advertise on Facebook

-Now that you have your Facebook ad guidelines for the different ad types, let’s move on to how you can start advertising on Facebook.
+Now that you have your Facebook ad guidelines for the different ad types, let’s move on to how to set up Facebook ads.

 Here’s what you’ll want to do to launch your Facebook ad: